vdonthireddy/analyze-code-using-llm/README.md

+# You can follow the steps below to analyze your code in github.
+You can run everything locally including the LLM.

-# requirements.txt -- these version are compatible with python version 3.13.1
+### requirements.txt -- these version are compatible with python version 3.13.1
 ```
 langchain>=0.1.0,<0.3.0
 langgraph>=0.0.20,<0.3.0